 Read our recommendation: Hiking packing list for summer in the mountains

-Picture yourself as an explorer looking for a 150 million years old fossil because in case you want to find it, you will need to brave some rough conditions.
+Picture yourself as an explorer looking for a 150 million years old fossils because in case you want to find it, you will need to brave some rough conditions.
 Start by driving on Coal Creek Road east of Fernie.
-When you pass the gun range, the trailhead is located on the right hand side of the road once you cross the creek.
+When you pass the gun range, the trailhead is located on the right-hand side of the road once you cross the creek.

 You need to locate the trail which might be covered by deadfall.
 The whole hike requires just a bit of scrambling over big boulders but otherwise, it’s a trodden dirt trail about 2,5 km to the fossil from the road.